alph486/kevinkuhl.me/content/thoughts/love-after-love.md

     - existential
 ---

 From an [article](https://www.themarginalian.org/2015/04/21/love-after-love-derek-walcott/) by [Maria Popova](https://twitter.com/brainpicker) @ [The Marginalian](https://www.themarginalian.org/), which I recommend.
-This has something happy and mournful about it,
+This has something happy and mournful about it:

 > **LOVE AFTER LOVE**
 _by Derek Walcott_